amachronic/microtar/README.md

 ### Writing archives

-If you have opened an archive for writing, your options are a bit more limited than with reading as you need to generate the whole archive in a single pass.
-Seeking around and rewriting previously written data is not allowed.
-Support for this wouldn't be hard to add, but it was not included in the interest of simplicity.

-The main functions are:
+Microtar has limited support for creating archives.
+When an archive is opened for writing, you can add new members using `mtar_write_header()`.

 - `mtar_write_header(tar, header)` writes out the header for a new member.
-  The amount of data that follows is dictated by `header->size` and you will have to write it out before moving to the next member.
+  The amount of data that follows is dictated by `header->size`, though if the underlying stream supports seeking and re-writing data, this size can be updated later with `mtar_update_header()` or `mtar_update_file_size()`.

+- `mtar_update_header(tar, header)` will re-write the previously written header.
+This may be used to change any header field.
+The underlying stream must support seeking.
+On a successful return the stream will be returned to the position it was at before the call.

+File data can be written with `mtar_write_data()`, and if the underlying stream supports seeking, you can seek with `mtar_seek_data()` and read back previously written data with `mtar_read_data()`.
+Note that it is not possible to truncate the file stream by any means.

 - `mtar_write_data(tar, buf, count)` will write up to `count` bytes from `buf` to the current member's data.
 Returns the number of bytes actually written or a negative error code.

-If you provide too much data, a short count is returned.
+- `mtar_update_file_size(tar)` will update the header size to reflect the actual amount of written data.
+This is intended to be called right before `mtar_end_data()` if you are not declaring file sizes in advance.

 - `mtar_end_data(tar)` will end the current member.
 It will complain if you did not write the correct amount data provided in the header.
 This must be called before writing the next header.

 - `mtar_finalize(tar)` is called after you have written all members to the archive.
 It writes out some null records which mark the end of the archive, so you cannot write any more archive members after this.

 Note that `mtar_close()` can fail if there was a problem flushing buffered data to disk, so its return value should always be checked.